 RA is an autoimmune condition.
 It causes the immune system to harm the synovial tissues, which line the joints.
 This leads to inflammation and pain.

 Over time, RA can cause permanent damage to the bones and connective tissues in the joints.
 Inflammation may also spread to the lungs, skin, and eyes.

 The medical community currently does not believe that fibromyalgia causes inflammation.
-However, recent research indicates that fibromyalgia may induce a type of inflammation that is not detected by routine blood tests.
+However,

 No evidence suggests that this inflammation causes joint or muscle damage like RA, and there may be no visible signs.

 While many symptoms are similar, there are usually a few ways to distinguish between fibromyalgia and RA.